Background Image - Interior photo of Bridgewater Corporate Center.

 Philosophy and Framework

-Our ERM framework has benefited significantly from a bank-wide approach to risk management led by our Chief Risk Officer and owned by leaders across all functions.
+Our ERM framework has benefited significantly from a bank-wide approach to risk management, which is owned by leaders across all functions.
 The ERM program has continued to advance in preparation for continued growth and evolving risk landscapes.
 This includes the following:

 • Proactively addressing emerging risks across all risk categories